 - A. Supervision of Data.
-The PII in paper form shall not be left unattended at any time, unless it is locked in a file cabinet, file room, desk or office.
+Medi-Cal PII in paper form shall not be left unattended at any time, unless it is locked in a file cabinet, file room, desk or office.
 Unattended means that information may be observed by an individual not authorized to access the information. - B. Data in Vehicles.
-The County Department/Agency shall have policies that include, based on applicable risk factors, a description of the circumstances under which the County Workers can transport PII, as well as the physical security requirements during transport.
-A County Department/Agency that chooses to permit its County Workers to leave records unattended in vehicles, it shall include provisions in its policies to provide that the PII is stored in a non-visible area such as a trunk, that the vehicle is locked, and that under no circumstances permit PII to be left unattended in a vehicle overnight or for other extended periods of time. - C. Public Modes of Transportation.
-The PII in paper form shall not be left unattended at any time in airplanes, buses, trains, etc., inclusive of baggage areas.
+The County Department/Agency shall have policies that include, based on applicable risk factors, a description of the circumstances under which the County Workers can transport Medi-Cal PII, as well as the physical security requirements during transport.
+A County

+Department/Agency that chooses to permit its County Workers to leave records unattended in vehicles, it shall include provisions in its policies to provide that the Medi-Cal PII is stored in a non-visible area such as a trunk, that the vehicle is locked, and that under no circumstances permit Medi-Cal PII to be left unattended in a vehicle overnight or for other extended periods of time.

+- C. Public Modes of Transportation.
+Medi-Cal PII in paper form shall not be left unattended at any time in airplanes, buses, trains, etc., inclusive of baggage areas.
 This should be included in training due to the nature of the risk. - D. Escorting Visitors.
-Visitors to areas where PII is contained shall be escorted, and PII shall be kept out of sight while visitors are in the area. - E. Confidential Destruction.
-PII shall be disposed of through confidential means, such as cross cut shredding or pulverizing. - F. Removal of Data.
-The PII shall not be removed from the premises of County Department/Agency except for identified routine business purposes or with express written permission of CDSS.
+Visitors to areas where Medi-Cal PII is contained shall be escorted, and Medi-Cal PII shall be kept out of sight while visitors are in the area. - E. Confidential Destruction.
+Medi-Cal PII shall be disposed of through confidential means, such as cross cut shredding or pulverizing. - F. Removal of Data.
+Medi-Cal PII shall not be removed from the premises of County Department/Agency except for justifiable business purposes.